 Larry values preaching, and the ways that it encounters public faith.
 More importantly, he values the voice and passion of young preaching beginning to understand their call.
 Larry is a charter member of the Academy of Preachers whose mission is to “Identify, Network, Support, and Inspire the Next Generation of Young Preachers.”
 It is with the Academy of Preachers that Larry has helped to plan National Preaching Festivals for Young Preachers, Regional Preaching Festivals for Young Preachers, and Preaching Camps.
 Larry has also published sermons with the Academy of Preachers, served as a mentor to young preachers, led preaching circles, and served an AoP Catalyst (the leadership team).

 Academically Larry desires to continue down the path of Pastor/Professor.
 Larry is currently writing his dissertation proposal.
-His research topic is “Enacting Our Stories: Black Christian Identity Formation and Leadership-As-Social Ethic Theory For Congregational Leadership.”
+His research topic is “Walk Together Children: Black Congregational Leadership-as-Social Ethic.”
 He desires to write on the Black experience in narrative leadership, Leadership-as-Practice theory and congregational change with a particular research interest in narrative theory as identity formation for congregational structuring and change.

 Points of Intersectionality

 Narrative Leadership • Leadership-as-Practice • Strategic Change • Congregational Studies • Social Ethics

 Larry is a proud member of Alpha Phi Alpha Fraternity, Inc. and is married to the wonderful Jacinta Crudup, his high school sweetheart, and they have two beautiful daughters named Zoë Alana Crudup and Zuri May Crudup